markg85/KDirChainRebuild/README.md

 The main differences is use of modern C++ features:
 - Move semantics
 - Rule-of-zero (let the compiler do the hard work)
+  - As i try to follow the rule of zero, i don't intent to implement the classes with the pimpl idiom from the start.
+The technical reason behind it is the pimpl object itself.
+The correct way of having that would be via a std::unique_ptr, but that breaks move semantics because a destructor has to be implemented (even an empty one, but it has to be there).
+Also, copying should be allowed which is again not possible with std::unique_ptr.
+This could be solved by using a std::shared_ptr and "telling" the compiler to generate the copy and move functions, but that "telling" part is what i'm bothered with.
+I might instead go with [the rule of zero as five defaults](http://blog.florianwolters.de/educational/2015/01/31/The_Rule_of_Zero/) which would make the intention (very) explicit and also solve the issues.
 - Use of std algorithms

 But also still the initial ideas of making it as performant as i can possible make it without making the code unbearable to read.